-Jamieson Zinc with Echinacea, Vitamin C&D Honey Lemon 30 Lozenges
+Jamieson Zinc Lozenges with Echinacea, Vitamin C & D - Honey Lemon

 Jamieson Honey Lemon Zinc Lozenges are formulated with highly bioavailable zinc citrate, vitamin C, vitamin D and Echinacea, to enhance the immune system's virus-fighting power and help maintain optimal health.
 They dissolve quickly so the body can readily absorb the active ingredients, which provide quick relief from cold and flu symptoms.